GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/runtime/index.md

 }

 chrome.runtime.onMessage.addListener((message, sender, sendResponse) => {
   // 2.
-A page requested user data, respond with a copy of the user object if (message === 'get-user-data') {
+A page requested user data, respond with a copy of `user` if (message === 'get-user-data') {
     sendResponse(user);
   }